Skip to main content

 No, students who are not enrolled in the program cannot take Nursing courses.

 No, the nursing curriculum is dependent on proper sequencing of courses and requires two academic years to complete.
-A college degree may exempt students from the general education requirements in the Nursing Curriculum but it will not exempt students from the science requirements.
+A college degree may exempt students from some of the general education requirements.
 There is no accelerated program.

 The TEAS exam is required for all application submissions to the Nursing Program.
 Applicants cannot be exempted from the requirement regardless of factors like educational background, prior course work, grade point average, or existing degrees.
 See TEAS resources for more information.